Good Sensory Learning Blog

 Posted by Erica Warren on

 Imagine going to the movies with your eyes closed.
 How much of the movie would you understand?
 How much of the storyline would you recall?
 Not much, and it probably wouldn't be very engaging.
 In fact, you may begin to focus on the smells and the sounds of people crunching on popcorn.
 Your thoughts might wander, and you could even fall asleep.
 Why Struggling Readers Disengage Many struggling readers have a similar experience when they open a book.
-They get little to no visuals in their mind's eye while reading, they report that it is difficult to maintain attention and...
+They get little to no visuals in their mind's eye while reading, and they report that it is difficult to maintain attention,...

 Nurturing Lifetime Success for Students with Learning Disabilities